An Evening with Silk Sonic: Release and promotion

 On February 26, 2021, Mars and .Paak announced they had recorded an album together under the band name Silk Sonic.
 The band's debut album was titled An Evening with Silk Sonic, featuring American musician Bootsy Collins as a special guest host.
 At the same time, the artwork was revealed and is a retro sketch of the two floating heads that reads, "An evening with Silk Sonic ... with special guest host Bootsy Collins".
 They also announced the release of the first single the following week, along with the album title.

 "Leave the Door Open" was released in various countries, as the first single.
 On the same date, "Silk Sonic Intro" was also issued, featuring the album's special guest Bootsy Collins.
 Silk Sonic performed "Leave the Door Open" live for the first time at the 63rd Annual Grammy Awards on March 14, 2021; their performance received critical acclaim from music critics.
 They also performed it live at the 2021 iHeartRadio Music Awards on May 27, 2021.
 Consequences Nina Corcoran called the performance "mesmerizing".
 Joe Lynch, from Billboard, praised Silk Sonic's performance as they, "worked the crowd exactly like the '70s soul singers that Silk Sonic pays homage to would have."
 A month later, the duo performed "Leave the Door Open" at the BET Awards 2021.
-On July 30, 2021, "Skate" was issued as the second single, in several countries.
+On July 30, 2021, "Skate" was issued as the second single.